kairos-io/kairos/docs/content/_index.md

 # C3os

-C3OS is a lightweight Kubernetes GNU/Linux [cOS](https://github.com/rancher-sandbox/cOS-toolkit) derivative that supports automatic node discovery, automatic role assignment and optionally VPN out of the box with no kubernetes networking configuration required.
+C3OS is a lightweight Kubernetes-focused GNU/Linux derivative built with [Elemental-toolkit](https://github.com/rancher/elemental-toolkit) that optionally supports automatic node discovery, automatic role assignment and optionally VPN out of the box with no kubernetes networking configuration required.

 C3OS can also create multi-nodes Kubernetes cluster with [k3s](https://k3s.io) that connects autonomously in a hybrid P2P mesh VPN which bridges nodes without any central server, also behind nat, or it can be just used standalone as a k3s server.

+C3OS is entirely backed up by community, It's Free and Open Source, under the Apache 2.0 License.
+Feel free to open issues or contribute with PRs!

 - No infrastructure is required.
 C3OS can be used to bootstrap a cluster entirely from the ground-up.
 - LAN, remote networks, multi-region/zones, NAT - No network configuration or opening port outside is required.
 Nodes will connect each other via holepunching and using hops wherever necessary.